Ignitedgene/Identifying-Phishing-URLs-using-ML-Paradigms/README.md

   </p>

 <h3> Data Preparation and Exploratory Data Analysis (EDA) </h3>
-  <p> Firstly, we checked the distribution of our dataset and found that there was an equal number of non-phishing and phishing URLs of 5715. <p>
+  <p> Firstly, we checked the distribution of our dataset and found that there was an equal number of non-phishing and phishing URLs of 5715. </p>

 <h4> Exploratory Data Analysis (EDA) </h4>
-      <p> Moving on to Data Cleaning, we removed irrelevant columns that does not contribute to phishing URLs. <p>
+  <p> Moving on to Data Cleaning, we removed irrelevant columns that does not contribute to phishing URLs. </p>

 <h4> Principle Component Analysis (PCA) </h4>
   <p> Upon analysing our datasets, we realized that the columns represented the clean breakdown of each aspect of URL.
 We realized that there was             a large dimension (87 columns) for the variables.
 Therefore, we sought to implement Principal Component Analysis (PCA) to reduce the                   dimensionality of the variables.
-We used a 95% explained variance for our PCA which reduces the dimensions to 60 components <p>
+We used a 95% explained variance for our PCA which reduces the dimensions to 60 components.
+We plotted the explained variance plot below. </p>
        <ul>
-        <li> Purpose of PCA: </li>
-          <p> Outputs variables ordered by greatest influence on our target variable, Phishing (1 or 0). <p>
+        <li> Purpose of PCA: Outputs variables ordered by greatest influence on our target variable, Phishing (1 or 0).  </li>
        </ul>
-      <p> Upon analysing our datasets, we realized that the columns represented the clean breakdown of each aspect of URL.
-We realized that there was             a large dimension (87 columns) for the variables.
-Therefore, we sought to implement Principal Component Analysis (PCA) to reduce the                   dimensionality of the variables.
-We used a 95% explained variance for our PCA which reduces the dimensions to 60 components <p>

 <h3> Machine Learning Model Training & Evaluation </h3>